cdlhub/documentation/md/OutputComponents.md

 ### pltcalc <a id="pltcalc"></a>
 ***
-The program outputs sample mean and standard deviation by summary_id,  event_id and period_num.
+The program outputs sample mean and standard deviation by summary_id,  event_id and period_no.
 It also outputs an event occurrence date.

 ##### Parameters